 - A Friend in Need: Madeline goes looking for a rope to help Rusty.

 - Frivolous Summoning: Discussed in Level 9's Critical Missives, where Derek discusses about the ethics of scrying and why people with the gift of a Seer need to avoid abusing their powers, with the next panel showing a girl accidentally summoning an Eldritch Abomination because she wanted to know whether or not she passed an exam.

 - In Level 2, the Land Pirate ship can be seen launching a literal plot-hook at Mimic.
 The Alt Text lampshades this.

-- While Princess talks privately to Cube in Level 4, an elf is in the background trying to plug her guitar into an amp.
+- While Princess talks privately to Cube in Level 4, an elf in the background is trying to plug her guitar into an amp.
 Hilarity Ensues.
-Even more Hilarious in Hindsight when you realize this was Roxy, meaning she's accidentally gotten Mimic back for the stump trick.
+Even more Hilarious in Hindsight when you realize this is Roxy, meaning she's accidentally gotten Mimic back for the stump trick.

 - In Level 7, as Madeline and Roxanne converses, Stabs is swarmed by multicolored fey butterflies.
 In a later panel, Stabs is singed and smoking from the spell Prestige used to get rid of the swarm, and the wizard is smiling sheepishly.

 - Genre Roulette: With an item called the Belt of Genre Changing... you can guess what happens.